olin/studentgovernment/student_government_bylaws.md

 Candidates are responsible for removing their campaign materials as soon as possible after the election.

-To organize campaigning, the Election Monitor will email to the Student Body the required presentation slides submitted by candidates.
+To organize campaigning, the Election Monitor email to the Student Body the required presentation slides submitted by candidates.
 The Election Monitor may also organize election-wide campaigning events at which all candidates may participate.

 #### Section 6.
 Voting.

-At the end of the second week of an election cycle, students will vote on the positions up for election.
-Members of the Student Government will be elected by excellence voting.
+At the end of the second week of an election cycle, students vote on the positions up for election.
+Members of the Student Government are elected by excellence voting.
 This means that a student may vote for as many of the candidates as they feel would excel in, and are qualified for, the position.
-Votes will be cast by secret ballot.
-The ballots will be prepared and distributed by the Election Monitor.
+Votes are cast by secret ballot.
+The ballots are prepared and distributed by the Election Monitor.

 The Honor Code specifies who is eligible to vote for Honor Board positions, but for other Student Government positions, seniors and other students not